William Vertue

-William Vertue (died 1527) was an English architect specialising in Fan vault ceilings.
+William Vertue (died 1527) was an English master mason specialising in fan vaults.

-Along with his brother Robert, he was involved in the construction of the Tower of London (1501–1502) and Bath Abbey.
-The Vertue brothers are reported as telling Bishop Oliver King, the patron of the work, that the vaulting "Ther shal be no one so goodeley, neither in England nor in France".
-The brothers were involved in undertaking the vaulting and the clerestory windows and walls of the Henry VII's chapel at Westminster, between 1506 and 1509, although Robert Virtue was dead by then and William is thought to be entirely responsible.
+Along with his brother Robert, he was involved in the construction of Bath Abbey.
+The Vertue brothers are reported as telling Bishop Oliver King, the patron of the work, of the vaulting that "Ther shal be no one so goodeley, neither in England nor in France".
+Vertue designed the vaulting and the clerestory windows and walls of the Henry VII's chapel at Westminster, between 1506 and 1509; as Robert Vertue died in 1506, William is thought to be entirely responsible.

-William advised John Wastell about the design for the fan vaulted ceiling at King's College Chapel, Cambridge.
-The fan vault over the crossing at St George's Chapel, Windsor Castle in 1528 finished after his death was his last known architectural work.
+William may have advised John Wastell on the design for the fan vaulted ceiling at King's College Chapel, Cambridge, though the design of that vault is thought to be entirely Wastell's.
+He was also involved in work at the Tower of London in 1501-02.
+The fan vault over the crossing at St George's Chapel, Windsor Castle, finished in 1528, after his death, was his last known architectural work.